camunda/camunda-docs-manual/content/modeler/bpmn.md

 ## Save a Diagram

-{{< img src="img/quickstart-5.png" title="Save BPMN Diagram" >}}

-To save your state of work, click the *Save diagram as...* in the top-level menu.
+To save your state of work, click **File > Save File As...** in the top-level menu.
 Then select a location on your file system to store the diagram in the BPMN 2.0 XML format.
-You can load that file again by clicking *Open diagram*.
+You can load that file again by clicking **File > Open File...**.